 As an online game character designer, how do you come up with the characteristics of each game character and their features?

 Tanmay Mandal: Stylized or cartoon artworks are not my forte.
 This can be attributed to the nature of my job which is in the illustration area.
 I didn’t do a lot of character designing since a lot of those jobs are based on stylized or cartoon design language but I did choose some jobs for clients in my style where requirements are different so strategy varies.
 However good readability was always a major aspect and a goal.
-For me, characteristics of a character always follow the description of the goal with readability in mind.
+For me, the characteristics of a character always follow the description of the goal with readability in mind.

 How do you cater to projects which require you to deal with work outside your signature style?

-Tanmay Mandal: Fortunately, the past few years the people who have approached me for work have allowed me to go by my style or wanted the illustration done in my style.
+Tanmay Mandal: Fortunately, in the past few years the people who have approached me for work have allowed me to go by my style or wanted the illustration done in my style.
 I don’t think that I have a specific style, but a taste or standard is set in my mind.
-I do not like to do cartoony artworks hence I do not take any job in that fashion.
+I do not like to do cartoony artwork hence I do not take any job in that fashion.
 There are always situations when I have to adapt a different art style, where planning and research play a bigger role to solve it.
 Reverse-engineering the sample helps to build understanding and familiarity with the style/result goal.

 Except for Adobe Photoshop, which other software do you prefer while creating an art piece?